nikola3794/composite-tasking/README.md

 The obtained results are on par with our baselines that use dense supervision and a multi-headed multi-tasking design.

 # Requirements
-This project is implemented using Python and the PyTorch Deep Learning framework.
+This project is implemented using Python3 and the PyTorch Deep Learning framework.
 Following libraries are used:

 * python 3.8.5
 * pytorch 1.7.1+cu110